Writing Excuses 7.36: Writing Gaming Fiction with Monte Cook

 If you’re ready to relinquish story control to your readers, if you are prepared to let them breathe life into the places, monsters, and characters you’ve created, this is the episode for you.

-Writing Prompt: For some reason one character is put into the body of another character.
+Homework: For some reason one character is put into the body of another character.